espocrm/documentation/docs/administration/server-configuration.md

 ### Database requirements

-EspoCRM supports MySQL version 5.7 or greater.
-MariaDB is supported as well, from 10.1 version.
+EspoCRM supports MySQL 5.7 or greater and MariaDB 10.1 or greater.
 These are no special peculiarities.
 All default settings are fine for EspoCRM.

 ### MySQL 8 support

-MySQL 8.0.4 has changed a default authentication method to caching_sha2_password which is not supported by PHP (at the time of writing).
-For MySQL 8 it should be changed to mysql_native_password method.
+MySQL 8.0.4 has changed a default authentication method to `caching_sha2_password` which is not supported by PHP (at the time of writing).
+For MySQL 8 it should be changed to `mysql_native_password` method.
 For a user it can be done with the query:

 ```
 CREATE USER username@localhost identified with mysql_native_password by 'password';